-- If you have a shape that has the Pierce effect applied and want to remove it (even after the file has been saved and re-opened), select the shape and go to Object>Remove Effects. - For more information on using a punch tool, refer to Section 12.07.
+- If you have a shape that has the Pierce effect applied and want to remove it (even after the file has been saved and re-opened), select the shape and go to Object>Remove Effects. - If you are unable to get an even pattern, then try using the Rhinestone effect instead.
+Refer to Section 9.12 and enter the smallest rhinestone circle size available: SS000.